WATCH: Stranded horse airlifted off Valley County mountain

 Idaho Horse Rescue is now taking care of the horse, which is expected to fully recover.
 But the rescue happened just in the nick of time.

 "He's is poor condition, he definitely wouldn't have lasted another week or even a few days."
-IHR spokesman Robert Bruno told KTVB.
+Bruno said.
 "We pulled a rabbit out of our hats on this one.
 It was a miracle."

 The other horse has not been seen for several days.

-"Unfortunately, there is no sign of the white horse," the Valley County Sheriff's Office said in a Facebook post Monday night, adding that they will have more information later on Tuesday.
+"Unfortunately, there is no sign of the white horse," the Valley County Sheriff's Office said in a Facebook post Monday night.

+"We don't know much," said Bruno.
+"They stuck together for a long time for a year and we suspect it's dead because they wouldn't separate for some unknown reason.
+They would stick together."

 The two horses were found together several weeks ago in a remote area near Boulder Lake.
 Because of deep snow, the area is only accessible by snowmobile on the ground.
 Several volunteers have been taking hay and water to sustain the horses until a rescue attempt could be mounted.